inmare/au-curve_editor_en/README.md

 *By dragging and dropping while holding down the shift key, you can set easing individually for x, y, and z, even for track bars where easing is set at once for x, y, and z coordinates.

 #### If you can't drag and drop...
-Select `Type1@Curve Editor` for Bezier/Bezier(Multiple midpoints) mode, and `Type2@Curve Editor` for Vibration/Bounce mode from the track bar menu.
+Select `Type1@Curve Editor` for Bezier/Bezier(Multi-points) mode, and `Type2@Curve Editor` for Vibration/Bounce mode from the track bar menu.
 In Bezier/Vibration/Bounce mode, you can use the curve value that can be copied by pressing the copy button on the top right, and in Bezier (vibration) mode, you can use it by entering the displayed ID into the parameter setting dialog.

 ### Etc